netboxlabs/netbox-proxmox-automation/docs/proxmox-vm-templates.md

   2. You have defined an event rule that uses the webhook in Step 1 -- for automating Proxmox VM operations based on VM state in NetBox
   3. You have a web application that handles events via webhooks

-    - For example, [example-netbox-webhook-flask-app](https://github.com/netboxlabs/netbox-proxmox-automation/tree/main/example-netbox-webhook-flask-app) is an example web application that you can use to facilitate Proxmox automation by handling event rules from NetBox.
+    - [netbox-event-driven-automation-flask-app](https://github.com/netboxlabs/netbox-proxmox-automation/tree/main/netbox-event-driven-automation-flask-app) is a web application that you can use to facilitate Proxmox automation by handling event rules from NetBox.

         *-or-*